-Lessons learned from Maintenance teams across our customer base.
+Remote assistance lessons learned from maintenance teams across our customer base in regards to Covid-19

-Disaster recovery plans are omnipresent, yet no company included a governmental lock down of entire regions, severely impacting production plants and other facilities.
+Disaster recovery plans in response to the Covid19 pandemic are omnipresent, yet no company included a governmental lock down of entire regions, severely impacting production plants and other facilities.

-During the last couple of weeks, Iristick has been involved in several COVID19-solution teams.
+In the era of the pandemic, Iristick has been involved in several COVID19-solution teams.
 Worldwide, maintenance and support teams are searching for ways to remain productive during the pandemic.
 Smart glasses are part of the solution.

 Smart glasses enable remote experts to support field technicians in real-time, through a combination of a natural viewpoint central camera, an optical zoom-camera and a communication system.
 Called “See-what-I-see”, the expert sees exactly what the field technician sees and does.
 Vice versa, the display on the smart glasses visualizes additional information such as pictures, annotations and videos sent from the expert to the field technician.
 During the call, the expert and the field technician can maintain complete handsfree two-way communication via built-in speakers and microphones.